Mariners vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 57.9% of the games this season when they were the moneyline favorite (22-16).
+- The Mariners have won 56.4% of the games this season when they were favored on the moneyline (22-17).

-- The Mariners have a 58.3% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Mariners a 58.3% chance to win.

-- The Mariners have covered 50% of their games this season, going 4-4-0 against the spread.
+- The Mariners have put together a 4-5-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.